HrushikC/Tutorial_12/README.md

 # tutor_website

 ***
-Group Project: website for matching tutors with students locally
+Group Project: Online website for matching tutors with students locally.
+It will include numerous subject areas including life skills.
+In the future, we will also have local businesses and nonprofits for tutors to apply to in order to work or volunteer for them.
 ***